sfermigier/presentations/2025-roadmap-alliance/presentation2.md

 ## **From Definition to Action: A New Procurement Principle**

-Building on this definition, the report proposes a powerful new policy for public spending:
+Building on this definition, we propose a powerful new policy for public spending:

 <div style="border: solid 2px; padding: 15px; margin-top: 24px; text-align: center;">
-<h2>Public Money, Public Code, <br>Open Source First, <u>European Preference</u></h2>
+<h2>Public Money, Public Code, <br><u>Open Source First, European Preference</u></h2>
 </div>

 This extends the well-known "Public Money, Public Code" initiative.
 The **"European Preference"** clause ensures that taxpayer-funded software not only remains open, but also **originates from and benefits the European Open Source ecosystem**.